Ankle Sprains - More Than Just a Twist

-Grade 1: Very minor tear of the lateral ankle ligaments.
-This leads to swelling and pain.
+Grade 1: A minor tear in the ligaments.
+Symptoms include swelling and mild pain.

-Grade 2: Partial thickness tears of the lateral ankle ligaments.
-This leads to moderate pain, swelling and reduced stability of the ankle joint during some clinical tests or movements.
+Grade 2: Partial thickness tears in the ligaments.
+This leads to moderate pain, noticeable swelling, and a decrease in the stability of the ankle during certain movements.

-The idea of “walking it off” when it comes to an ankle sprain is not the best approach.
-Damaged ligaments need to be properly rehabilitated or there is a risk of improper healing, ongoing weakness and instability leading to recurrent ankle sprains.
+The idea of “walking it off” doesn’t hold up when it comes to ankle sprains.
+Ligaments that aren’t rehabilitated risk improper healing, ongoing fragility, and a heightened chance of recurrent sprains.

-First 48-72 hours: Follow RICE principles of Rest, Ice, Compression and Elevation.
-This is aimed at reducing pain and inflammation.
+First 48-72 hours: Embrace the RICE principles (Rest, Ice, Compression, and Elevation) to manage pain and inflammation.

-Active range of motion exercises should be commenced as soon as pain allows.
+Active Movement: As soon as the pain subsides, begin active range of motion exercises.
+This ensures the joint remains supple and avoids stiffness.
 These include gently pulling back and planting your foot and gentle rotations of your foot.
 This works to ensure the joint stays mobile and does not become stiff.

-Proprioception can be improved by testing the foot on a range of uneven surfaces.
-At first this may involve standing on one foot (you will likely find the injured side is much less stable).
-This can then be progressed to standing on an uneven surface such as a cushion or a Bosu ball, standing on one foot on this uneven surface and even progressing to squats.
+Improving Proprioception: Proprioception can be improved by testing the foot on a range of uneven surfaces.
+Start with simple exercises like standing on one foot (you will likely find the injured side is much less stable), progressing to uneven surfaces, then to advanced exercises such as squats on a Bosu ball.